lanl/FEHM/docs/getting-started/fehmpytest-info/test-details/henrys_law.md

 **Test the Henrys law Problem**

-3 tests are run, see henry1.in, henry2.in, and henry3.in
+Comparison of Model and Analytical Solution for Concentration vs Time for 1) Air Movement through stagnant water 2) Water Movement through stagnant air 3) Liquid phase reaction.
+FEHM input files are henry1.in, henry2.in, and henry3.in

 <pre>
 ==> henry1.in <==